wuhao050698/Argument-Impact-Classification/readme.md

 ```

 ## Usage
+### For Ensemble Model
+* change the result directory path and run the script in python3
 ### For FastText Model
 * change the dataset file path and run the script in python3
 ### For Bert Model